 Not only did the dimensions of the case inflate, the bezel widened and the dial features thickened, taking full advantage of the additional room.
 The bracelet, however, stayed the same width, causing the lugs to broaden and giving the whole watch a more masculine solidity.

 Inside, the Cal.
 3136 is the updated version of the Cal.
 3135 still used in the 36mm Datejust today.
-Filled with the latest tech from the pioneering Swiss manufacturer, it benefits from the Parachrom Bleu hairspring and Paraflex shock absorbers that have become standard issue throughout the Rolex lineup.
+Filled with the latest tech from the pioneering Swiss manufacturer, it benefits from the Parachrom Bleu hairspring and Paraflex shock absorbers that have become a standard-issue throughout the Rolex lineup.

 Available in 904L steel and Rolesor, the Datejust II is set for future classic status, and flawless examples are well within reach for less than $10k.